Return to Alex's homepage >>

 http://phoenix.lpl.arizona.edu/

-ROSETTA: This European Space Agency mission will provide the first extended investigation of a comet.
-Launched in 2004, Rosetta will arrive at target comet 67P/Churyumov-Gerasimenko in 2014 and orbit the comet for two years and drop a lander onto the surface.
-Along the way, Rosetta flew by Earth 3 times and Mars 1 time to gain speed, and to obtain bonus science it flew by asteroid Steins in September 2008 and Lutetia in July 2010.
+ROSETTA: This European Space Agency mission provided the first extended investigation of a comet.
+Launched in 2004, Rosetta flew by Earth 3 times and Mars 1 time to gain speed, and to obtain bonus science it flew by asteroid Steins in September 2008 and Lutetia in July 2010.
+Rosetta arrived at target comet 67P/Churyumov-Gerasimenko in 2014, dropped a lander to the surface (Philae), and after much reconnoitering of 67P/C-K, itself was sent to the surface of the nucleus in 2016, deactivating just before touchdown.

 ROSETTA homepage: